 Extracted from Pakistan Defence

 India’s “Chief Executive” in Gangtok wrote: “Sikkim’s merger was necessary for Indian national interest.
 And we worked to that end.
-Maybe if the Chogyal had been smarter, and played his cards better, it wouldn’t have turned out the way it did.”
+Maybe if the Chogyal had been smarter and played his cards better, it wouldn’t have turned out the way it did.”

-It is also said that the real battle was not between the Chogyal and Kazi Lendup Dorji, but between their wives.
+It is also said that the real battle was not between the Chogyal and Kazi Lendup Dorji but between their wives.
 On one side was Queen Hope Cook, the American wife of the Chogyal and on the other was the Belgian wife of the Kazi, Elisa-Maria Standford.
-“This was a proxy war between the American and the Belgian,” says former chief minister, BB Gurung.
+“This was a proxy war between the American and the Belgian,” says former chief minister BB Gurung.
 But there was a third woman involved: Indira Gandhi in New Delhi.

-Chogyal Palden met the 24-year-old New Yorker, Hope Cook, in Darjeeling in 1963 and married her.
+Chogyal Palden met the 24-year-old New Yorker Hope Cook in Darjeeling in 1963 and married her.
 For Cook, this was a dream come true: to become the queen of an independent kingdom in Shangrila.
 She started taking the message of Sikkimese independence to the youth, and the allegations started flying thick and fast that she was a CIA agent.
-These were the coldest years of the Cold War, and there was a tendency in India to see a “foreign hand” behind everything so it was not unusual for the American queen to be labelled a CIA agent.
+These were the coldest years of the Cold War, and there was a tendency in India to see a “foreign hand” behind everything, so it was not unusual for the American queen to be labelled a CIA agent.
 However, as Hope Cook’s relations with Delhi deteriorated, so did her marriage with the Chogyal.
 In 1973, she took her two children and went back to New York.
 She hasn’t returned to Sikkim since.

 Then there was Elisa-Maria, daughter of a Belgian father and German mother who left her Scottish husband in Burma and married LD Kaji in Delhi in 1957.
 The two couldn’t have been more different.
 Elisa-Maria wanted to be Sikkim’s First Lady, but Hope Cook stood in the way.
-“She didn’t just want to be the wife of an Indian chief minister, she wanted to be the wife of the prime minister of an independent Sikkim.”
-With that kind of an ambition, it was not surprising that with annexation, neither Hope Cook nor Elisa-Maria got what they wanted.
+“She didn’t just want to be the wife of an Indian chief minister; she wanted to be the wife of the prime minister of an independent Sikkim.”
+With that kind of ambition, it was not surprising that with annexation, neither Hope Cook nor Elisa-Maria got what they wanted.

-In his book on the Indian intelligence agency, Inside RAW, The story of India’s secret service, Ashok Raina writes that New Delhi had taken the decision to annex Sikkim in 1971, andthat the RAW used the next two years to create the right conditions within Sikkim to make that happen.
-The key here was to use the predominantly-Hindu Sikkimese of Nepali origin who complained of discrimination from the Buddhist king and elite to rise up.
+In his book on the Indian intelligence agency, Inside RAW, The Story of India’s Secret Service, Ashok Raina writes that New Delhi had taken the decision to annex Sikkim in 1971 and that the RAW used the next two years to create the right conditions within Sikkim to make that happen.
+The key here was to use the predominantly Hindu Sikkimese of Nepali origin who complained of discrimination from the Buddhist king and elite to rise up.
 “What we felt then was that the Chogyal was unjust to us,” says CD Rai, editor of Gangtok Times and ex-minister.
 “We thought it may be better to be Indian than to be oppressed by the king.”

-1. Like the last line says, it is too late :(
+Like the last line says, it is too late :(

-One thing I dont understand though - why do people automatically assume that, "had Sikkim remained un-annexed, India or China would have swallowed it up"
+ReplyDeleteOne thing I dont understand though - why do people automatically assume that, "had Sikkim remained un-annexed, India or China would have swallowed it up"

 Bhutan still remains an independent country to this day.